jjowens/WordyJS/README.md

 This is the Javascript version of my CSharp library, Wordy.
 It won't have all of the equivalent functions in this verison.

+You can use the wordy.mini.js version which is a minified version of the file in the source code

 You can do the following

 * Change text back to front - Example - 'A fox jumped over the brown fence' changes to 'fence brown the over jumped fox A'